gnperdue/gnperdue.github.io/_posts/2099-12-21-setting-up-scientific-python.markdown

 it.
 Someday this may be fixed deep down, but having this link won't hurt you in any case.

+Next we need to install a bunch of scientific Python packages!
+In the examples below I am `pip`ing everything by default, but for Python 3 I used `pip3`.
+After each of these, I recommend firing up Python and attempting to `import` the packages to make sure everything worked.
+Note: very rarely when installing Python packages, I find I can't import the package in the directory where I just ran `pip` or `easy_install`, but if I open a new shell, everything works there.
+(Sometimes of course, `pip` fails and then no amount of extra shells will save you.)

+* `pip install numpy`
+* `pip install scipy`
+* `pip install matplotlib`
+* `pip install ipython`
+* `easy_install readline`

+At this point, you should be able to `ipython --pylab=inline` and have IPython running.
+The notebook and Qt modes won't work yet though.

 After finishing up with QT, we'll also brew some new packages: